 The dragon scale betta is a popular species of freshwater tropical fish.
-There are over 70 varieties of betta.
+There are over 70 varieties of betta fish.
 Many of them have been created through cross-breeding.
 Some have even been genetically modified to create a specific look or characteristic.

 The betta is also known as the Siamese Fighting Fish.
 This name relates to the betta’s origin, as well as its temperament.